 Leader: O God, you have created everything that is, out of nothing.
 Everything we see and everything we are comes from you.
-You are great and do wondrous things;
+You are great and do wondrous things; Youth: You alone are God.

 Leader: We breathe the air you created, live in bodies you created, and move those bodies around plants and animals you created.
-You are great and do wondrous things;
+You are great and do wondrous things; Youth: You alone are God.

 Leader: We know that we are called to enjoy your creation, and also find ways to live in it that show we respect how wonderful it is.
-You are great and do wondrous things;
+You are great and do wondrous things; Youth: You alone are God.

 Leader: Be with us during our time together today, O God, inspire our conversation and help us learn about how to be faithful in caring for your creation, including us.
-You are great and do wondrous things;
+You are great and do wondrous things; Youth: You alone are God.

-Note
+Note: